Skip to Main Content

 Planning a Visit

 Chillán is approximately 400 kilometres south of Santiago, accessible by bus on the Turbus or Pullman Bus networks (journey time around four to five hours) or by car on Ruta 5 Sur.
 The Camino a Cato address sits just beyond the city's eastern perimeter, which means arriving by car is the most practical option for most visitors.
-Without booking information or operating hours in our current data, contacting the venue directly before travelling is advisable, particularly if you are making a special trip from outside the region.
+The restaurant is walk-in friendly, so advance booking is not usually necessary.
 Chillán sees higher visitor volume during the ski season at Las Termas de Chillán resort (roughly June to September), when demand across local restaurants increases noticeably.

 Fast Comparison